-We use third parties to store personal data, which include Salesforce, Intercom, Trustpilot, Google, AWS, IBM, Optimise Media Group and other online services ("Third Party Data Processors").
+We use third parties to store personal data, which include Hubspot, Intercom, Trustpilot, Google, AWS and other online services ("Third Party Data Processors").
 We enter into separate agreements with Third Party Data Processors, which state that neither us nor they will use personal data for any purpose other than as stated in our respective privacy policies.
 However, we can't control the data protection policies of Third Party Data Processors.

 The data storage facilities of some of our Third Party Data Processors are located in the USA.
 Based on a decision of the European Commission on the adequacy of the USA for the purpose of storing personal data, they will be protected by appropriate safeguards, namely the use of standard data protection clauses approved by the European Commission, a copy of which can be found on the Third Party Data Processors' respective websites.